TOAST-DOCS/File-Crafter/en/console-guide.md

         - FAILED: Failed
 - You can see the details of requests by clicking the Details icon.
 - If uploading to storage fails, you can request upload again by clicking the Reupload icon.
+    - If uploading to storage fails, a notification email will be sent to project members.

 #### Details